Masur's criterion does not hold in the Thurston metric: Introduction

-The construction will be done for the seven-times punctured sphere.
-First, in \secref{section: construction of the lamination} we construct a non-uniquely ergodic lamination $\lambda$ using a modified version of the machinery developed in \cite{NUE}.
-In their construction, using the compositions of two preferred mapping classes on a five-times punctured sphere, they obtain a quasi-geodesic in its curve graph.
-Namely, they pick a finite-order homeomorphism $\rho$ and a Dehn twist $D_{\alpha}$, such that the curve $\rho(\alpha)$ is disjoint from the curve $\alpha$.
-Then they set $\varphi_r = D_{\alpha}^r \circ \rho$ and define
+The construction will be done on the seven-times punctured sphere.
+First, in \secref{section: construction of the lamination} we construct a minimal, filling, non-uniquely ergodic lamination $\lambda$ using a modification of the machinery developed in \cite{LLR18}.
+Namely, we choose a partial pseudo-Anosov map $\tau$ supported on a subsurface $Y$ homeomorphic to the three-times punctured sphere with one boundary component.
+We pick a finite-order homeomorphism $\rho$, such that the subsurface $\rho(Y)$ is disjoint from $Y$, and the orbit of the subsurface $Y$ under $\rho$ fills the surface.
+Then we set $\varphi_r = \tau^r \circ \rho$ and provided with a sequence of natural numbers $\{r_i \}_{n=1}^{\infty}$ and a curve $\gamma_0$, define

-It turns out that if the coefficients $r_i$ grow exponentially fast, then the sequence of curves $\gamma_i$ converges to the ending lamination $\nu$ in the Gromov boundary which is not uniquely ergodic.

-We replace the Dehn twist $D_{\alpha}$ with a simple partial pseudo-Anosov map $\tau$, supported on a subsurface $Y$ homeomorphic to a four-times punctured sphere.
-Similarly we pick a finite-order mapping class $\rho$, such that the subsurface $\rho(Y)$ is disjoint from the subsurface $Y$, which motivates our choice for the number of punctures.
-We define the maps $\Phi_i$ in the analogous way and show that under feasible growth condition on the coefficients $r_i$, the sequence of curves $\gamma_i$ is a quasi-geodesic in the curve graph.
-In \secref{section: invariant train track} we introduce a $\varphi_i$-invariant train-track and we use it to compute the intersection numbers between pairs of curves in the sequence $\gamma_i$ in \secref{section: computing intersection numbers}.
-Then we exploit the asymmetry between the intersection numbers to prove the non-unique ergodicity of $\lambda$ in \secref{section: NUE}.
-After that, we prove in \secref{section: nuebt} that $\lambda$ has uniformly bounded annular projection coefficients using the mantra that the pseudo-Anosov maps <<do not increase twisting>>.
-Finally, we show in \secref{section: geodesic} that Thurston stretch path that converges to $\lambda$, due to the theorem of Dumas-Lenzhen-Rafi-Tao (\cite{DLRT}, Section 3), stays in the thick part from end to end.
+We show that under a mild growth condition on the coefficients $r_i$, the sequence of curves $\gamma_i$ forms a quasi-geodesic in the curve graph and converges to an ending lamination $\lambda$ in the Gromov boundary.
+In \secref{section: invariant bigon track}, we introduce a $\Phi_i$-invariant bigon track and provide matrix representations of the maps $\tau$ and $\tau \circ \rho$.
+In \secref{section: computing intersection numbers}, we let $\gamma_0$ be a multicurve and produce coarse estimates for the intersection numbers between the pairs of multicurves in the sequence $\gamma_i$.
+In \secref{section: NUE}, we show that $\lambda$ is non-uniquely ergodic and we find all ergodic transverse measures on $\lambda$.
+In \secref{section: relative twisting bounds}, we prove that $\lambda$ has uniformly bounded annular subsurface projections.
+Finally, in \secref{section: geodesic} we show that there are Thurston stretch paths whose horocyclic foliation is $\lambda$, that stay in the thick part of the \Teich space for the whole time.